Anthem of a Teenage Prophet: Release

 The film was released theatrically on January 11, 2019.

+Plot

+The film features the story of Luke Hunter, a teenager who develops the ability to foresee death at random.
+One day he foresees the death of his best friend, Stan and struggles when the premonition becomes reality.

+From there Luke struggles not only with grief, but the changing relationships between himself and his friends; Faith and Fang.
+Added in with the ongoing premonitions, Luke is on a jounrey that will change his life, and the lives of those around him.

 Reception

 Frank Scheck of The Hollywood Reporter gave the film a negative review and wrote, "Such restraint is admirable in a genre not known for it, but it results in the film feeling more tepid than it should have been."